Crypto Prices Today: Bitcoin Up to $38K | Al Bawaba

-The crypto market seems to be greener today with the world's largest cryptocurrency, bitcoin, trading at $38,157.80 at the time of writing.
+The crypto market has been mainly trading in green today with the world's largest cryptocurrency, bitcoin, trading at $38,023.80 at the time of writing.

-The worldwide crypto market capitalization is currently $1.73 trillion, increasing 4.52% over the last day.
-Whereas the total crypto market volume over the last 24 hours is $75.96 billion, which makes a 77285.80% increase.
+The worldwide crypto market capitalization is currently $1.73 trillion, increasing 1.33% over the last day.
+Whereas the total crypto market volume over the last 24 hours is $53.11 billion, which makes a 15.44% decrease.

 Bitcoin and Crypto Prices